T60D/T60D.github.io/index.md

                 <ul>
                 <li>On the Michigan Hybrid Racing team, I was a division lead for one year.
 I led mechanical design and manufacturing of our projects and helped new members learn how to become engineers.
 My division tripled in size over the year thanks to my leadership.</li>

-                <li>At the University of Michigan, I started a certification program that allowed students to take a test to receive a SolidWorks certification.
-I made documents detailing what the exam covers and how students should prepare as well as manage the sign up list.
+                <li>At the University of Michigan, I started and ran a certification program that allowed students to take a test to receive a SolidWorks certification.
 Over 100 people to date have received certifications thanks to my efforts.</li>
                 </ul>
             </div>
         </div>